 When the device is added – it will start to upload only anonymous data about employee productivity in plain form, until you confirm the encryption for it, in the account profile, described in the next chapter.

 After a successful update or installation of the new StaffCounter Agent application, you need to visit Dashboard again.
 You should see the notice to Confirm new devices with encryption support.
-Follow confirmation link>
+In 1-2 seconds this message disappears and confirmation of encryption for this device will be done.

 Done.
 Within an hour the confirmation will be received by the StaffCounter agent app on the computer and it will start collecting and encrypting all productivity data according to the settings.